All Souls Chapel (Poland Spring, Maine)

 All Souls Chapel is a historic chapel at the Poland Spring Resort in Poland, Maine.
 It was built in 1912.
 In 1977, it was added to the National Register of Historic Places.

 The chapel was built in 1912 for use by the staff and guests of the Poland Spring Resort.
-It is now owned by the Poland Spring Preservation Society which also owns the Maine State Building (from the World's Columbian Exposition of 1893 in Chicago).
+It is owned by the Poland Spring Preservation Society which also owns the Maine State Building (from the World's Columbian Exposition of 1893 in Chicago).

 The chapel houses a series of hand-painted windows and an Ernest M. Skinner Opus 564 pipe organ.
-The chapel is currently used as a venue for weddings, baptisms and other services as well as plays and concerts.